 A few other sites have been rejected by the signal designers at present and at least 10 other sites are yet to be assessed from Chelmsford through to Kelvedon, on the GE Main Line.

+Update 27/6/19

+Quotes have been received for most of the works, except for the TIC to commission the equipment- funding still to be authorised from the near miss program.